yo1995/nba2k-shotchart-project/README.md

 4. (advanced) run the Python script to obtain a visualized shot chart with plot.ly. configure at your own wish!

+5. (advanced) i have included a *REALLY NASTY* REDitor II turk script to reduce the roster age a little bit. you could understand when you read it ;-).
+REDitor II(ver 4.8) required.

 ## More to add

 - obtain player ID and link it with shot data.